Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +25000

-- The Friars have experienced the 35th-biggest change in terms of their national championship odds, falling from +11000 at the start of the season to +25000.
+- The Friars' national championship odds have decreased from +11000 at the start of the season to +25000, the 37th-biggest change among all teams.

-- With odds of +25000, Providence has been given a 0.4% chance of winning the national championship.
+- The implied probability of Providence winning the national championship, based on its +25000 moneyline odds, is 0.4%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.